Usajid/731_assign7/README.md

 ### Datasets:

 For this assignment, I took three datasets from the MovieLens Website (https://grouplens.org/datasets/movielens/), namely **Movies, Ratings, and Tags datasets**.
-First, we do exploratory analysis on each dataset separately, followed by cleaning and merging (those datasets into one) process (Data csv files are in /data/ directory of this repository).
+First, we do exploratory analysis on each dataset separately, followed by cleaning, merging (those datasets into one), and visualization process (Data csv files are in /data/ directory of this repository).

 ### Process: